 BSHE 516 (3) Behavioral Epidemiology

-Provides the student with basic knowledge about epidemiological applications in a behavioral area.
-Content stresses ways in which behavioral research differs from other applications of epidemiology with respect to approaches to measurement, terminology, and analytic methods.
+Prerequisites: BIOS 500 and EPI 504 or 530.
+Provides students with basic knowledge about epidemiological applications in a behavioral area.
+Content stresses ways in which behavioral research differs from other applications of epidemiology with respect to approaches to measurement, terminology, and analytic methods

 BSHE 517 (2) Adolescent Health

 Introduces the major issues in adolescent health, such as physical and psychosocial growth, teenage pregnancy, HIV/AIDS, substance abuse, and violence and abuse.
-In addition, the course examines adolescent health services and adolescent health care-seeking behavior and presents students with the major theoretical perspectives regarding adolescent health from an interdisciplinary point of view.
+Examines adolescent health services and adolescent health care-seeking behavior.
+Presents students with the major theoretical perspectives in adolescent health from an interdisciplinary point of view.

 BSHE 520 (3) Theory Driven Research and Practice

 Introduces the basic principles and functional areas of health promotion and education.
 Describes prevalent educational and psychological theories of learning and behavior change used by health educators in a variety of work settings.
 Explores considerations for incorporating health promotion and education activities into the design of local, regional, national, and international public health programs.
 Students plan activities for health promotion and education.